-All word limits do not include referencing.
+All word limits include referencing.

 In the interests of open scholarship and the reproducibility of results, JCAA strongly encourages all authors to deposit material relating to their publication in a preservation repository.
 Read our reproducibility guide for more information on best practice and maximising the impact of your open data.

 We ask that the data described in your paper, if applicable, is available in at least one repository that satisfies the criteria below.

 JCAA does not dictate which repository is used, as long as the repository fits the need of the data.
 If required, the Ubiquity Press Dataverse is available for authors to deposit their data.
 If you would like more information on this subject, please contact us.

 You might also consider submitting a data paper to the Journal of Open Archaeology Data.
 Data papers can either be standalone publications or complement published research articles, and consist of a concise description of a dataset, its structure, its reuse potential, and a link to its location in a repository.